– High-Frequency Training produces a greater increase in anabolic hormones and increases protein synthesis to help you build muscle.

 High Frequency Improves Strength Gains

-Placing an emphasis on strength training will directly build muscle if done by beginners while advanced trainees will progressively build muscle as a byproduct of greater work capacity.
+Placing an emphasis on getting stronger will directly build muscle if done by beginners while advanced trainees will progressively build muscle as a byproduct of greater work capacity.

 With that in mind, getting strong must be an emphasis if you’re looking to build muscle as it helps you lift more weight for more reps, increasing training volume for greater stress to your muscles.

-Groups split into training groups that exercises one, two, or three times per week.
-Although there were not major differences between groups training 2-3x per week, strength was significantly increased compared to the one time per week training group (DeMichele, 1997).
+Groups split into training groups that exercise one, two, or three times per week.
+Although there were no major differences between groups training 2-3x per week, strength was significantly increased compared to the one time per week training group (DeMichele, 1997).

 Then, in 2000 a study titled “Comparison of 1 Day and 3 Days Per Week of Equal-Volume Resistance Training in Experienced Subjects” took 25 experienced participants and randomly separated them into training groups.